 Oral Hygiene for Canines

 Dogs rely on us to keep them healthy, physically and mentally.
 In addition to making sure our pups have healthy diets and get enough exercise, we should also be taking steps to ensure good dental health.
-Neglecting oral hygiene could lead to health issues such as periodontal disease, halitosis, and tooth decay—all of which can be prevented.
+Neglecting oral hygiene could lead to health issues such as halitosis, gums receding and tooth decay—all of which can be prevented.

 Shortly after you bring your pooch home for the first time, you should start implementing tooth brushing into your routine.
 This way, Fido will know that it’ll be a regular part of his new life, just like nail trimming and baths.